mostafa123c/Advanced-Real-Time-Sales-Analytics-System/README.md

 ```
 #### Queue Configuration

-The system uses queues for processing events and notifications:
+The system uses queues for processing events that made after making an order:

 1. By default, the queue is set to use the database: